Psychobilly

-Psychobilly has its origins in New York City's 1970s punk underground, in which The Cramps are widely given credit for being progenitors of the genre and the first psychobilly band to gain a following.
+Psychobilly has its origins in New York City's 1970s punk underground, in which the Cramps are widely given credit for being progenitors of the genre and the first psychobilly band to gain a following.
 The music gained popularity in Europe in the early 1980s, with the UK band The Meteors, but remained underground in the United States until the late 1990s.
 The second wave of psychobilly began with the 1986 release of British band Demented Are Go's debut album In Sickness & In Health.
 The genre soon spread throughout Europe, inspiring a number of new acts such as Mad Sin (formed in Germany in 1987) and the Nekromantix (formed in Denmark in 1989), who released the album Curse of the Coffin in 1991.
-Since then the advent of several notable psychobilly bands, such as the US band Tiger Army and the Australian band The Living End, has led to its mainstream popularity and attracted international attention to the genre.
+Since then the advent of several notable psychobilly bands, such as the U.S. band Tiger Army and the Australian band The Living End, has led to its mainstream popularity and attracted international attention to the genre.